-We’re currently recruiting volunteers for our helpline in Cork.
+We’re currently recruiting volunteers for our Dublin LGBT Helpline.
 If you’re interested in applying, see the details below or email firstname.lastname@example.org for more information.

-To apply you can download an application form below and email it to email@example.com or if you have any questions or would like more information, just email us.
+To apply, you can download an application form below and email it to email@example.com or, if you have any questions or would like more information, don’t hesitate to get in touch.

-When you apply to volunteer on the LGBT Helpline, your application form is assessed by the helpline coordinator in the local helpline nearest to you.
+When you apply to volunteer on the LGBT Ireland helpline, your application form is assessed by the helpline coordinator in the local helpline nearest to you.
 You’ll then be contacted by one of our coordinators to arrange a short interview before invited to join our training programme.

-The LGBT Helpline only takes volunteers who identify as LGBTQ+.
+LGBT Ireland only takes helpline volunteers who identify as LGBTQ+.

 To enhance the capacity of LGBT Ireland to build the profile of the organisation and its services, we are inviting applications for a Communications intern.
 This is a one-year volunteer internship, based on 20 hours per week.
 Working hours are flexible and can be worked around study commitments.

 This is an exciting opportunity to make a real difference.
 Working directly with, and supported by, LGBT Ireland’s CEO, the successful candidate will gain considerable experience in developing and disseminating print and online content and engaging directly with the media.